i-doit/knowledge-base/docs/en/user-authentication-and-management/ldap-directory/import-users-and-groups.md

 ### The complete ldap.ini

-Now we put all the parts together and create our ldap.ini
+Now we put all the parts together and create our ldap.ini<br>
-The first part of the ldap.ini is obtained from [Using Configuration Files for Console Commands](../cli/console/using-configuration-files-for-console-cli.md).
+The first part of the ldap.ini is obtained from [Using Configuration Files for Console Commands](../../automation-and-integration/cli/console/using-configuration-files-for-console-cli.md).

 !!! warning "Access to .ini files"
     If the configuration file is placed in the i-doit directory, the .htaccess must be modified.